501(c)(3) Organizations of Ridgefield

 Visit their website.

 At Prospector Popcorn, our mission is dedicated to improving the quality of life for people with disabilities through meaningful employment.
-Our journey began in 2014 within The Prospector Theater, a non-profit movie theater in Ridgefield, CT.
+Every order supports our mission dedicated to improving the quality of life for people with disabilities through meaningful employment.

 Ridgefield Historical Society